bl-nero/steampunk/README.md

 * *Starship*… sort of.
 For some reason, we are unable to aim down.
 * *Surround*

-Known issues:
+# Commodore 64 emulator

+The C64 emulator is not yet in a runnable state.
+Move on, nothing to see here.

+# Known issues and limitations

 * Unofficial 6502 opcodes are not supported
-* No support for bank switching
+* No support for bank switching (Atari 2600)
-* No support for input devices other than joysticks
+* No support for input devices other than joysticks (Atari 2600)